Skip to main content

 Day-to-day tasks

-• plan a series of lessons to get learners ready for their driving test
+• plan a series of lessons and routes for your learners

-• teach about road safety, driving laws and the Highway Code
+• teach learners about road safety, driving laws and The Highway Code

-• give instruction on the use of vehicle controls, like how to steer, turn, reverse and park safely
+• instruct learners on controls, and how to steer, turn, reverse and park safely

-• demonstrate how to deal with emergency situations
+• explain what to do in emergency situations

 • discuss basic vehicle checks